EugeneObruchkov/Powershell/README.md

 # Powershell
-This repository contains some useful powershell modules and functions
+This repository contains some useful powershell modules and functions created by me
-# test